leberhartphillips/Ceuta_OPEN/README.md

   15.	`male`: ring ID of male observed tending brood
   16.	`female`: ring ID of female observed tending brood
   17.	`chicks`: number of chicks observed in brood
   18.	`chick_codes`: color ring combinations of all chicks observed (individuals seperated by a comma).
 The scheme can be noted as XX.XX|XX.XX where X indicates a color (or metal) ring, the full stop marks the position of 'knee-joint' and the pipe divides the left and right leg.
 Thus the readout is "left above . left below | right above . right below".
-See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details.
+See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details
   19.	`photo`: indication if a photo of the brood was taken (1) or not (0)
   20.	`observer`: initials of observer making brood observation
   21.	`comments`: miscellaneous comments pertinent to brood's observation